 Step #2: Get a Support Team

-Gather a select group of family members and friends to go to battle with you.
+Gather a select group of friends or family members to go to battle with you.
+Persons who are confidential and positive.
 Make sure at least two of them live close by.
 Have them pray for you and ask for emotional and possible financial support.

 Step #3: Get Angry (and yet do not sin)